 The mission of the Missouri Workforce Housing Association (MOWHA) is to have a sustained effort influencing positive workforce housing policy at the federal, state, and local levels.

-We are the advocate in Jefferson City for the community and industry, utilizing our policy expertise and practical know-how to help preserve successful programs.
+We are the chief advocate in Jefferson City for the community and industry, utilizing our policy expertise and practical know-how to help preserve successful programs.
 And we are the ombudsman, facilitating members’ ability to solve problems that may be encountered in a variety of state programs.